Hungry Healthy Happy

 Nutella Puff Pastry Christmas Tree with a text title overlay.

 This Nutella Christmas Tree is such an easy festive bake that the whole family is going to love.
 Flaky puff pastry shaped into a Christmas tree and stuffed full of Nutella.
-Just 4 ingredients and ready in 20 minutes, this is the perfect tear and share festive dessert.
+Just 4 ingredients and this puff pastry Christmas tree is ready in 20 minutes.
+The perfect tear and share festive dessert.

 A pastry christmas tree on a wooden serving board.

 Turn some store bought puff pastry and a jar of chocolate spread into something really magical.
-This Puff Pastry Christmas Tree takes just a few minutes to put together and kids will love helping, and then getting to lick the chocolate spoon after.
-Perfect for sharing or serving up on Christmas morning.
+This Nutella Puff Pastry Christmas Tree takes just a few minutes to put together and kids will love helping (and getting messy), and then getting to lick the chocolate spoon after.

-If you are looking for some other ways to use puff pastry this festive season, then why not try our Apple Turnovers, Puff Pastry Mince Pies, Easy Mushroom Tartlets, Cheese Straws or Cranberry Brie Bites.
+If you are looking for some other ways to use puff pastry this festive season, then why not try our Mince Pie Pinwheels, Puff Pastry Mince Pies, Easy Mushroom Tartlets, Cheese Straws or Cranberry Brie Bites?

 Jump to: